blocks

 Best cycling company

 Worst Tandem Company - an unknown single bike rider.
 Somewhere on the way to Loudeac, we hooked up with Mark and Julie, who also happened to be on a CoMotion tandem.
 Since Roy and Susan and John and I also were riding on CoMotions, we naturally felt an affinity and tried to ride together.
-Unfortunately this one single bike, kept latching on to whichever tandem took the lead, and THEN refused to pull through if they pulled off waiting for the next tandem to pull through, when he'd repeat this same behavior.
+Unfortunately this one single bike, kept latching on to whichever tandem took the lead, and THEN refused to pull through when they pulled off waiting for the next tandem to pull through, when he'd repeat this same behavior.
 Basically it meant the tandem that had just taken a pull could not get a good tandem draft as reward.
 We finally gave up in disgust and stopped for water.
 Actually we needed water and the kids were so great standing out by the side of the road for hours offering water and hoping someone would stop.

 Things we forgot and needed the most - Petzl headtorch and ibuprofen.
 Even after writing an article for Ultra Cycling on PBP lighting, and recommending this headtorch, we forgot to bring one.
 And having 4 at home, we held off buying a fifth.
-These things are crucial for finding arrows at night.
+These things can be crucial for finding arrows at night.
 We will never forget one again.
-I also can't believe I forgot to bring any sort of anti-inflammatory.
+I also can't believe I forgot to bring any sort of anti-inflammatory drugs.
 Somewhat early on, I was starting to have some pain around my knees, and decided some ibuprofen would be nice.
 I asked at the Croix Rouge, and was told I'd need a doctor's prescription.
 I found my doctor, Roy, who didn't give me a prescription, but did give me 4 Alleve tablets, which got me through the remainder of the trip.
-I later found out that one can get ibuprofen tablets in pharmacies without a prescription, but they are kept in the back (not out on a shelf) and you have to ask.
+I later found out that one can get ibuprofen tablets in pharmacies without a prescription, but they are kept in the back (not out on a shelf) and you just have to ask.

 Well that's enough reminiscing for now.
-Hopefully there were more bests than worsts.If you did the ride, I hope you enjoyed this little reminder and it brought back fond memories for you.
+Hopefully there were more bests than worsts.For my fellow riders, I hope you enjoyed this little reminder and it brought back fond memories for you.
 For those who haven't done PBP, I simply can't recommend it enough.
-If lots of this article doesn't make sense to you then do the ride - it will become clear.
+If lots of this article doesn't make sense to you, then do the next PBP- it will become clear.
 There is nothing else out there like PBP.
 PBP is simply the BEST!

-Click here to see the pictures.
+Click here to see more pictures.